indrapalijama/daily-reflection/readme.md

 * The unDraw project for providing free, high-quality illustrations used to improve app user experience.

-We are grateful for these contributions that enabled the creation and polishing of this app.
+I am grateful for these contributions that enabled the creation and polishing of this app.

 ***